HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

         a.
 The process to generate new hyperparameters: atlas/lib/idds/atlas/processing/hyperparameteropt_nevergrad.py
         b.
 The example code to generate requests: main/lib/idds/tests/hyperparameteropt_nevergrad_test.py

     3. Steering container: Users can also provide their own container images to generate hyperparameter points.
-See `User-defied Steering Container`_ for the details.
+See `User-defined Steering Container`_ for the details.

         b.
 Here is a docker example: main/lib/idds/tests/hyperparameteropt_docker_test.py